 It’s clear that if you want a space that’s the most bang for your buck, the best choice you can make are Armenian banquet halls!

 Our gorgeous and diverse Armenian banquet halls are perfect to throw your extravagant wedding.
 With four banquet halls to choose from, we can accommodate your wedding of any size and style.
+Check out our stunning selection of event venues below, and see what fits your taste!

 The Modern Ballroom